nruizbueno1/dashboard-portfolio-fa/customer-analytics/README.md

 These dashboards were created to review different customer metrics.
+Client information has been ommitted.

 - The first dashboard compares metrics such as ROAS, new customers, and the revenue attributed to them.
 It also breaks down daily new customer sales versus marketing spend in a combo chart.
 - The second dashboard breaks down month-over-month churn and growth rates.
 This analysis goes a step further by showing the total number of clients, as well as the total number that churned or joined — not just percentages.